 Don’t let the insurance company tell YOU how much the damage is worth.
 Let an advocate fight for you.
 We’re on YOUR side!

 We’re industry veterans.
 We’ve been doing restoration jobs for decades.
 We know the REAL cost of fixing a damaged property.
 Hint: The first offer from the insurance company will ALWAYS be less than what they think your claim is worth.

 We need to be on the same page when we go to the mat with the insurance company.
 They have a “professional” quote that says the damage can be fixed for $X. We have a quote that says the damage can be fixed for $Y. Which quote is going to succeed?
 Hint: The property owner (YOU) have more power than you think you do!

-Andy McCabe is a licensed Public Adjuster in Oregon, California, Maryland, and Florida.
+Andy McCabe is a licensed Public Adjuster.
 He is insured and bonded.
 He’s been doing this a long time.
-You can trust him.
-He’s itching for a fight.
 Let him go after your carrier!
 Put me in, coach!

 I went on a little rant tonight.
 After re-reading what I wrote in an email to a prospective client, I decided this might have some value to ya’ll.
 So here goes.

 We’ve had a major ice storm roll through and there are tens of thousands of homes with water damage.
 I’ve been contacted by several homeowners who’ve recieved their insurance repair estimates and are getting worried.
 Here’s one of them.

 (Names have been redacted to protect the innocent)